 The Morton Ambassador Program (MAP) is a volunteer program for Morton College students who are interested in developing leadership, organizational and professional skills.
-The program is designed to train volunteers in various one on one sessions and through the experience of supporting on campus events and offices.
+The program is designed to train volunteers in various one-on-one sessions and through the experience of supporting on campus events and offices.

 Students gain practical experience by helping to plan, organize and participate in campus projects and events.
-For more information please contact the Coordinator of Student Success Programs at (708) 656-8000, Ext.
-468.
+For more information please contact the Student Activities & Workforce Director at (708) 656-8000, Ext.
+2468.